adamlglover/Scorpion/examples/v3/simple-os/README.md

 a while as I develope the Scorpion Virtural machine more.

 ######Features
--    Simple console interface(with a few coommands)
+-    Simple console interface(with a few commands)
--    a compact digital filesystem(may use real filesystem later)
+-    A compact digital filesystem(may use real filesystem later)
--    simple system back-end framework(the Os its self including BIOS and kernal)
+-    Simple system back-end framework(the Os its self including BIOS and kernal)